 - Short term plans are not "Qualified" - Not being enrolled in a "Qualified" ACA plan for the entire year can result in tax penalties

 - The coverage provided by these plans is usually very specific.
 An accident or illness may not be covered

 - These plans will ask health questions and modify premiums based on your condition

 - If you have preexisting conditions, you may have a higher premium or get denied coverage

 - Qualified plans have the same premiums for everyone and do not exclude preexisting conditions

 If you are enrolling in a short term plan, it is very important that you go over the plan benefits, exclusions, and limitations.
 Our office can provide information on where to and how to obtain these plans.
 Although, we generally do not administer these plans because of the specific information they require to enroll.

 It is important to note the current federal legislation to enable short term plans to have 12 month coverage and to increase consumer options.
 While these laws may pass at the federal level, Nevada state law only allows short term plans to a maximum of 6 months a year.
 In this case, state law takes precedence over federal law.
 Therefore, this means Nevada will not recognize 12 month short term plans unless further state regulations are changed.
-More information on this topic can be reviewed here on our news page.
+You can read more about this here on our blog page.